google/benchmark/README.md

 If you do not wish to build and run the tests, add `-DBENCHMARK_ENABLE_GTEST_TESTS=OFF` to `CMAKE_ARGS`.

+### Speeding up the build

+If you find the build or test runs to be slow, you can pass `--parallel` to the `cmake` and `ctest` commands as per the cmake documentation.

 ### Debug vs Release

 By default, benchmark builds as a debug library.
 You will see a warning in the output when this is the case.
-To build it as a release library instead, add `-DCMAKE_BUILD_TYPE=Release` when generating the build system files, as shown above.
+To build it as a release library instead, as in the above instructions, add `--config Release` to the cmake commands.
 The use of `--config Release` in build commands is needed to properly support multi-configuration tools (like Visual Studio for example) and can be skipped for other build systems (like Makefile).

 To enable link-time optimisation, also add `-DBENCHMARK_ENABLE_LTO=true` when generating the build system files.